-No Online Betting At Ojibwa Casino Marquette
+Online Betting At Ojibwa Casino Marquette

 Online gambling is not available in Michigan as of Summer 2020.
 But, the state government legalized online gaming, daily fantasy sports, and sports betting.
 The Michigan Gaming Control Board (MGCB) is working out regulations for what types of online games will be available and how they can be operated.
 The MGCB estimates a launch date for online gaming, online sports betting, and daily fantasy sports sometime in early 2021.
 However, retail sports betting is already available statewide as of March 2020.

 The Keweenaw Bay Indian Community hasn’t yet established a public timetable for when they will be offering online games or sports betting.
 Ojibwa announced a partnership with Golden Nugget online casino in July 2020.
-We anticipate an online casino launch later in the year.

 Ojibwa Casino Marquette History